iamsisar/italian-mac-like-keyboard-layout-for-windows/README.md

-# Italian Mac like keyboard layout for Windows (alpha)
+# Italian Mac like keyboard layout for Windows (alpha) 🇮🇹🍎💻

-> If you're used to Mac keyboard input source but you're forced to work on a Windows machine, this may save you some frustration.
+> If you're used to italian Mac keyboard input source but you're forced to work on a Windows machine, this might save you some frustration.

 ## Mapping